wdavidw/phyla/lib/capacity/index.coffee.md

 Estimates the memory available to the system, YARN and HBase.
 The ratio vary depending on the total amout of memory.
+December 2017: The memory thw following order:
+- total memory avaible on the host
+- memory reserved for the os
+- memory allocated for hbase regionserver
+- memory allocated for yarn_nodemanager process
+- memory allocated for hdfs_datanode process
+- memory available for yarn running containers
+The calculus are made in this order to guaranty the reserverd memory for the os and for hbase.
+All the different amount can be overrided by parameters.

     exports.memory_system_gb = [[1,.2], [2,.2], [4,1], [7,2], [8,2], [16,2], [24,4], [48,6], [64,8], [72,8], [96,12], [128,24], [256,32], [512,64]]
     exports.memory_hbase_gb = [[1,.2], [2,.4], [4,1], [8,1], [16,2], [24,4], [48,8], [64,8], [72,8], [96,16], [128,24], [256,32], [512,64]]
     exports.memory = (nodes) ->
       for node in nodes
+        # Total Memory available
         node.config.capacity.total_memory ?= node.meminfo.MemTotal
         continue unless node.has_service 'ryba/hadoop/yarn_nm'
         {total_memory} = node.config.capacity
         total_memory_gb = total_memory / 1024 / 1024 / 1024
+        # Reserved Memory
         memory_system_gb = 0
         if total_memory_gb < exports.memory_system_gb[0][0] # Memory less than first item (1GB)
           memory_system_gb += exports.memory_system_gb[0][1]